 What is Cross-Contamination?

 Cross-contamination occurs when foods that contain gluten, have come into contact with foods that do not contain gluten.
 Let’s use toasting bread as an example.
-If you have family members that don’t have coeliac disease, they may have normal bread at home, while you have gluten-free bread.
+If you have family members who don’t have Coeliac Disease, they may have normal bread at home, while you have gluten-free bread.
 When toasting bread, there are always crumbs left behind no matter what!
-This includes in the toaster, on the kitchen bench, and in the butter.
+This includes in the toaster, on the kitchen bench, and in the butter dish.
 If everyone is having toast for breakfast, you might experience some cross-contamination from gluten-containing bread because you used the same butter as someone else.
 It is possible that crumbs left in the butter by one of your siblings has come into contact with your gluten-free toast.
 The same can be said for using the same toaster as your non-Coeliac Disease housemates.

 What Happens When I Ingest Gluten?